Is Web Design (As we know it) Dead?

 A responsive site doesn't necessarily mean it is optimised for mobile, there are other factors that make a site suitable for mobile ranking and some pages on your site may need to be accelerated in front of other less-important pages.

 Testing via Google’s mobile-friendly test isn’t always accurate.
 Google’s Search Console gives a clearer picture (and a detailed view) of issues it may find as errors and, at least provides the option to resubmit the uncached versions of the pages in question.
-Judging from the feedback on the new 2018 Search Console, the jury is still out whether its is doing its job properly.
+Judging from the feedback on the latest Search Console, the jury is still out whether its is doing its job properly.

 So, is web design dead?.
 Looking ahead into 2019, website design seems to be on a path of over-simplification, keeping animation, heavy loading scripts, sliders, videos and images to a minimum.
 A good question to ask yourself when designing for mobile is this - “how much time do I have, to wade through (or wait for) content that doesn’t give me the answers I searched for?”.